James McFadzen

 James David McFadzen (born 1 January 1999) is an English international swimmer.
 He has represented England at the Commonwealth Games.

 Biography

-McFadzen educated at Loughborough University played rugby before switching to swimming.
-He won the bronze medal in the 200 metres individual medley at the 2022 British Swimming Championships.
+McFadzen was educated at Loughborough University and played rugby before switching to swimming.
+He won the bronze medal in the 200 metre individual medley at the 2022 British Swimming Championships.

 In 2022, he was selected for the 2022 Commonwealth Games in Birmingham where he competed in the men's 100 metre backstroke, finishing in 14th place.